ingo/ingo.github.io/_recipes/couscous_with_parmesan_and_zucchini.md

 ---
-title: Couscous with Parmesan and Zucchini
 category: Sides
-description: Couscous is a simple, fast-cooking grain that goes particularly well with Middle-Eastern dishes like lamb.
-Often, we'll cook couscous, sauté some vegetables and toss the vegetables and couscous with some herbs, and cheese.
-This is one of the more successful combinations we've made.
+description: "Couscous is a simple, fast-cooking grain that goes particularly well\
+  \ with Middle-Eastern dishes like lamb.
+Often, we'll cook couscous, saut\xE9 some\
+  \ vegetables and toss the vegetables and couscous with some herbs, and cheese.
+This\
+  \ is one of the more successful combinations we've made."
-image: img_0793.jpg
+image: couscous_with_parmesan_and_zucchini.jpg
 size: 3 cups
 time: 20 minutes
+title: Couscous with Parmesan and Zucchini
 ---
 ### Ingredients

 * `2 tsp` olive oil